AvagSargsyan/Shopping-cart/README.md

 ##

-This project is created for only educative purposes and shouldn't be used for other intentions.
+This project is created for educational purposes only and shouldn't be used for other intentions.

 # Getting Started with Create React App